steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 Therefore, for collective operations, the best performance is achieved when all 8 GPUs and, hence, all the links between them are used.
-In the case of 2- or 4-GPU collective operations (generally less than 8 GPUs), we can only use a fraction of the potential bandwidth on the node.
+In the case of 2- or 4-GPU collective operations (generally less than 8 GPUs), you can only use a fraction of the potential bandwidth on the node.

 The following figure shows an
 :doc:`MI300X node-level architecture </conceptual/gpu-arch/mi300>` of a